GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 over it and with shading to show the little topography there is.
-`pscoast <pscoast.html>`_ is used in conjunction with `grdtrack <grdtrack.html>`_ and *GMT*\ psxyz to plot borders “at altitude”.
+`pscoast <pscoast.html>`_ is used in conjunction with `grdtrack <grdtrack.html>`_ and *GMT*\ psxyz to plot borders "at altitude".
 Something similar is done at the end to plot some symbols and names for cities.

 The script produces the plot in Figure [fig:example\ :sub:`3`\ 2].
 Note